PaoyangLab/PeTEM/Tutorial.md

 # Tutorial
-> This tutorial demonstrates how to run the PeTEM pipeline using the provided example dataset. <br> For detailed information on installation, input formats, parameters, and outputs, please refer to the [README](https://github.com/PaoyangLab/PeTEM/tree/main#promoter-embedded-te-methylation-petem-analyzer).
+> This tutorial demonstrates how to run the PeTEM pipeline using the provided example dataset. (⏳Runtime: 10 minutes) <br>
-> Overall runtime (⏳:10 minutes)
+> For detailed information on installation, input formats, parameters, and outputs, please refer to the [README](https://github.com/PaoyangLab/PeTEM/tree/main#promoter-embedded-te-methylation-petem-analyzer).

 **Tested Environment**
 | Component | Specification |